Beth Littleford

 Elizabeth Littleford (born July 17, 1968) is an American actress and comedian known as an original correspondent on Comedy Central's The Daily Show from 1996 to 2000.
-For performing on The Daily Show, she won a Peabody Award in 2015.

-Outside of The Daily Show, Littleford has acted in the sitcoms Spin City (1998–2000), I'm in the Band (2009–2011), The Hard Times of RJ Berger (2010–2011), and Dog with a Blog (2012–2015).
-Her film appearances include the romantic comedy Crazy, Stupid, Love (2011) and the anthology comedy Movie 43 (2013).
+She was among the former correspondents recognized when The Daily Show with Jon Stewart received a 2015 institutional Peabody Award.

+Littleford's later television roles include Nancy Blaford on the Fox sitcom Method & Red and Ellen Jennings on the Disney Channel series Dog with a Blog.
+Her film roles include Claire Riley in the 2011 romantic comedy Crazy, Stupid, Love.

 Early life

 Littleford was born in Nashville, Tennessee, the daughter of Jackie, a professor, and Philip O. Littleford, a cardiologist and inventor.
 She grew up in Winter Park, Florida and attended the Park Maitland School.
 Her father and brother died when she was sixteen in a pontoon plane accident during an Alaskan fishing trip.

 A National Merit Scholarship Program finalist in high school, she attended Swarthmore College in Pennsylvania for three years before taking up acting classes at New York University; she eventually graduated from The New School for Social Research.